 $ curl https://dapp.tools/install | sh

-This script downloads the Nix package manager, setups binary cache with Cachix and installs our most used tools.
+This script downloads the latest version of dapptools, sets up a binary cache using Cachix and installs our most used tools.

 We recommend using the Nix package manager.
 It works on Linux and OS X and is self-contained and unobtrusive.

 $ curl -L https://nixos.org/nix/install | sh $ . "$HOME/.nix-profile/etc/profile.d/nix.sh" $ nix-env -iA dapp hevm seth solc -if https://github.com/dapphub/dapptools/tarball/master --substituters https://dapp.cachix.org --trusted-public-keys dapp.cachix.org-1:9GJt9Ja8IQwR7YW/aF0QvCa6OmjGmsKoZIist0dG+Rs=